Title and Affiliation

-Dilpreet Singh is a doctoral student in the Department of Environmental Health at the Harvard School of Public Health in the Molecular and Integrative Physiological Sciences program.
-He joined the Lab for Environmental Health Nanosciences in the Center for Nanotechnology and Nanotoxicology in 2013 under the supervision of Dr. Philip Demokritou.
+Dilpreet Singh is a postdoctoral research fellow in the Department of Environmental Health at the Harvard School of Public Health in the Molecular and Integrative Physiological Sciences program.
+He joined the Lab for Environmental Health Nanosciences in the Center for Nanotechnology and Nanotoxicology in 2013 as a student under the supervision of Dr. Philip Demokritou.

 Dilpreet’s research is focusing on investigating the life cycle environmental impacts of industrial products that have been enabled by nanotechnology.
 The objective of the current project is to evaluate an end-of-life scenario, whereby the physicochemical, morphological and toxicological properties of Engineered Nanomaterials (ENMs) will be assessed under controlled combustion conditions, simulating incineration and incomplete combustion like fire incidents in buildings.